aws-powertools/powertools-lambda-python/docs/utilities/batch.md

 Regardless whether you're using SQS, Kinesis Data Streams or DynamoDB Streams, you must configure your Lambda function event source to use ``ReportBatchItemFailures`.

+You do not need any additional IAM permissions to use this utility, except for what each event source requires.

 ### Required resources

 The remaining sections of the documentation will rely on these samples.
 For completeness, this demonstrates IAM permissions and Dead Letter Queue where batch records will be sent after 2 retries were attempted.